How to Care & Clean Your Sex Toys

 Silicone and IntraMed are great materials for sex toys.
 They’re non-porous and easy to clean.
 In addition to soap and water, you can disinfect them in boiling water for 5 minutes, or in the top rack of your dishwasher.

 Some of these toys have vibrators in them.
 If you can take the vibe out, you can boil the silicone, but don’t boil your toy if the vibe can’t come out, and don't put the toy in the dishwasher if the vibe can't come out.
 Even if the toy is waterproof, the vibrator isn’t heat-proof.

 Silicone has been such a popular material that some manufacturers have started producing silicone blends, some of which are as little as 10% silicone.
 While this makes their products more durable, they’re not as easy to clean as 100% silicone since they’re somewhat porous.
-If you’re not sure, check out our website for the silicone logo.
-If it’s not there, your toy is a blend.
+If you’re not sure, check out our website for the material listing on the product page.

 Elastomer ranges in how porous it is, so we recommend covering it with a condom.
 Silicone/elastomer blends (called SEB or SEBS) are porous and should be kept covered.